 1) Thorough analysis of the Test Results:

-A good tester always tries to add some analysis to the bugs reported.
+A good software QA testing professionals always tries to add some analysis to the bugs reported.
 Most of the times the error logs say a lot about the bug/defect.
 By adding that thing in the Bug Report, the tester makes it easy for the developer to fix the problem.